Ol' Skool Rodz

-Ol' Skool Rodz was a bimonthly magazine that was published from 2003 to 2023, first by Geno DiPol and Koolhouse Publications, and then by Murphos Publishing in Buda, Texas since 2019.
-The magazine features topics such as Kustom Kulture lifestyles, pin-ups, rat rods, custom cars, and artwork.
-Its articles are often written in a humorous and irreverent style, and it has documented the work of leading custom car builders such as Bo Huff.
+Ol' Skool Rodz is a quarterly magazine It is published currently by Car Kulture Deluxe Media by Brandon Elrod, first by Geno DiPol and Koolhouse Publications, and then by Murphos Publishing.
+The magazine features topics such as Kustom Kulture lifestyles, pin-ups, custom cars, and artwork.
+Its articles are informative and include the history and current landscape of Kustom cars, hot rods and Kustom culture.
+It has documented the work of leading custom car builders such as Bo Huff.
 The publication is known for setting fashion and hairstyle trends in the Kustom Kulture scene.
-The magazine is based in New Jersey.
+The magazine is based in Missouri.
 It has a widespread cult following in the Kustom Kulture scene and is considered (along with CK Deluxe) an authoritative view of this subculture's lifestyle.